-The Tzotzil Maya are one of the most distinctive communities in Mexico, with a unique religion that blends traditional beliefs with Catholicism and features animal sacrifice, shamans, fireworks and fizzy drinks.
-Shafik Meghji met them while researching the new Rough Guide to Mexico.
+The Tzotzil Maya are one of the most distinctive communities in Mexico Dropdown content, with a unique religion that blends traditional beliefs with Catholicism and features animal sacrifice, shamans, fireworks and fizzy drinks.
+Shafik Meghji met them while researching the Rough Guide to Mexico Dropdown content.

 As we pull into San Juan Chamula, César tells us to put our watches back an hour: “If you ask people here what time it is, they’ll reply, ‘God’s time or the new time?’
 The president can’t change the time, they say, only God can.”